tableau/extensions-api/docs/trex_release-notes.md

 ![Tableau Viz SVG image]({{site.baseurl }}/assets/vizapi_demo3.svg)

 Starting with version 1.6 of the Dashboard Extensions API library and Tableau 2021.3, you can now add Tableau visualizations to your dashboard extensions.
-Tableau Viz takes a declarative description of your visualization and renders it as an SVG file that you can embed in your extension.
+Tableau Viz takes a declarative description of your visualization and renders it as an SVG image that you can embed in your extension.
 Version 1.6 of the Dashboard Extensions library adds the [`tableau.extensions.createVizImageAsync`]({{site.baseurl}}/docs/interfaces/extensions.html#createvizimageasync){:target="_blank"} method, which takes the JSON description of the image as an input.<br/>
 For more information about using Tableau Viz, see: <br/>
   - [Add Tableau Viz to Your Dashboard Extensions]({{site.baseurl}}/docs/trex_tableau_viz.html)
   - [Tableau Viz Reference]({{site.baseurl}}/docs/trex_tableau_viz_ref.html)